The Past, Present & Future of Google PageRank

 Original PageRank formula

-Let’s have a look at how PageRank works.
+Let’s have a look at how the PageRank algorithm works.
 Each link from one page (A) to another (B) casts a so-called vote, the weight of which depends on the collective weight of all the pages that link to page A. And we can't know their weight till we calculate it, so the process goes in cycles.

 The mathematical formula of the original PageRank is the following: